OpenRailAssociation/website/content/news/2024-02-13-fosdem-devroom.md

 ### How Open Source is being used from planning to operations

 The talks in the devroom were following a consistent story: we started with a primer into the open standards and open data that powers the sector.
-We then looked at data to model pessenger data, followed by simulations and building timetables.
+We then looked at data to model passenger data, followed by simulations and building timetables.
 Afterwards, we've seen examples how all this information is being used in the day-to-day operations in companies and community projects.
 Via the respective links you can find the video recording and slides of each talk, so please enjoy these great presentations:

 | Title | Speaker | Link |
 |---|---|---|